tcassar-diss/report/planning/plan.md

 ### Requirements
 1. Users should be able to configure a whitelist that defines allowed syscalls for each shared library mapped into a process’s address space.
+This process should be automated through either dynamic or static analysis.
 2. If a process violates this whitelist, the system should either terminate the process or issue a warning, based on user configuration.
-3. Provide an easy to use CLI for the user, with options to attach the filter to an already running PID or to launch an executable with the filter enabled
-4. If a system call happens and is not in the whitelist of it's invoking shared library, the process should be killed before the syscall starts (or the user should be warned, config dependant.)
+3. If a system call happens and is not in the whitelist of it's invoking shared library, the process should be killed before the kernel starts to process the system call(or the user should be warned, config dependant.)
-5. The program should apply the same filter to any forked processes of the original process being filtered.
+4. The program should apply the same filter to any forked processes of the original process being filtered.
 The configuring user should be given the option to have all forks killed if any process trips the filter.
-6. In case of failures in the filtering mechanism (e.g stack walking fails), **availability** should be prioritised (e.g. warn userspace, don't kill process)
+5. In case of failures in the filtering mechanism (e.g stack walking fails), **availability** should be prioritised (e.g. warn userspace, don't kill process)

-### Assumptions
-- `libc` address space will not change (addressed in future works)
-- `libc` mapping is contiguous in process address space
-- Attacker does not already have root access
+6. The filtering program should offer meaningful privilege reduction at an acceptable amount of application slowdown.
+QUESTION: how to quantify this?

-#### Threat Model
+### Threat Model
 - Attacker has compromised the protected process and has an RCE exploit.
 - The attacker decides to run malicious code on the system which uses system calls.
+- There is some form of compartmentalisation in place which prevents the attacker from jumping to part of the address space where the syscall they want to use is available.
+This could be based on Intel MPK, Cheri capabilities, etc.
+- The attacker has taken over a single compartment of the application and is trying to escalate privilege
+- The attacker does not have root access

+### Solution Architecture

 ### User configuration
 - launch vs attach